-A school newsletter will be sent home by e-mail most Fridays.
+A school newsletter will be sent home via the messaging portion of our brightwheel App on Thursdays.
 We urge you to read the newsletter as it contains news pertinent to what is going on in your child's classroom and the school.